Parks and Recreation

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 The property once known as the Hagen Farm was bought by the City of Ann Arbor from Eugene and Emily Leslie in 1963.
 Eugene was a chemist, professor, and inventor.
-Totalling about 207 acres, this land is now home to Leslie Park, the Leslie Park Golf Course, the Leslie Science and Nature Center, Leslie Woods Nature Area and more.
+Totaling about 207 acres, this land is now home to Leslie Park, the Leslie Park Golf Course, the Leslie Science and Nature Center, Leslie Woods Nature Area and more.
 This property was the largest ever purchased by the city for park and recreational purposes.

 Steve Gilzow of the Ann Arbor Observer wrote about the Leslies and their generosity: